-Chinmayanand case: SIT arrests BJP leader accused of raping Shahjahanpur law student
+Arrested on rape charges, Chinmayanand sent to 14 day judicial custody

 New Delhi, Sep 20: Former Union Minister and senior BJP leader Chinmayanand, who is accused of raping a law student, was arrested in Uttar Pradesh' Shahjahanpur on Friday.
+Meanwhile, a local court sent the BJP leader to 14 day judicial custody.

 The arrest came following intense grilling of the BJP leader by SIT on Saturday last week.

 Earlier on Thursday, Swami Chinmayanand was summoned records relating to the appointment of the complainant woman's mother at a college run by Mumukshu Ashram of the BJP leader.